Interviewing and Selecting Job Candidates: New Mexico

 Federal law and guidance on this subject should be reviewed together with this section.

-- A new state law will prohibit employers from asking prospective employees for access to their private social networking accounts or profiles.
+- New Mexico law prohibits an employer from asking prospective employees for access to their private social networking accounts or profiles.
 See Social Media.

-- An employer is prohibited from refusing to hire an individual because he or she is a smoker or nonsmoker.
+- An employer is prohibited from refusing to hire an individual because they are a smoker or nonsmoker.
 See Smokers' Rights.